TZaidel/user-management-table/README.md

 ## Features

-User Management Table: Displays user information such as name, username, email, and phone fetched from [JSONPlaceholder](https://jsonplaceholder.typicode.com/users/).
+- User Management Table: displays user information such as name, username, email, and phone fetched from [JSONPlaceholder](https://jsonplaceholder.typicode.com/users/).
-Filter: Filter by name, username, email, and phone.
+- Filter: filter by name, username, email, and phone.
-User-friendly interface: responsive page///////////////
+- Responsive interface: for various screen sizes and devices.

 ## Getting Started